georgeW-L/Machine_Learning/Bank_Classification/README.md

-This project presents a problem
+This project presents a problem about whether or not members of a bank left.